EdgarQuinones/Evolved-Time/README.md

 # Evolved Time - Task Management App
 A task management app that sorts your goals of the day based on a set of criteria.
 I believe this can help people be more productive.

-A task management app that sorts your goals of the day based on a set of criteria.
-I believe this can help people be more productive.

 ## **3 factors to a task**:

 1. Difficultly: How hard is the task